mauricekorf/CarefullyCausal/README.md

 estimate.
 If all the estimates are very similar it does not guarantuee that the estimates are unbiased but at least it provides us with more information than when reporting a single estimate.
-However, if the estimates are very different (*depends on the data, domain and assumptions*) and this is considered to be practically important and not simply due to random error, then it should be investigated why.
+However, if the estimates are very different (*depends on the data, domain, and assumptions*) and this is considered to be practically important and not simply due to random error, then it should be investigated why.
 This raises questions such as whether particular modelling assumptions are